ashviniyer21/pokemon-team-builder/README.md

 # pokemon-team-builder
-Builds pokemon teams to use on showdown
+Builds pokemon teams to use on playthroughs